tum-pbs/pbdl-book/overview.md

 the many open questions, first publications have demonstrated that this goal is not overly far away.

+Another way to look at it is that all mathematical models of our nature are idealized approximations and contain errors.
+A lot of effort has been made to obtain very good model equations, but in order to make the next big step forward, DL methods offer a very powerful tool to close the remaining gap towards reality.

 ## Categorization

-Within the area of _physics-based deep learning_, we can distinguish a variety of different approaches, from targeting designs, constraints, combined methods, and optimizations to applications.
+Within the area of _physics-based deep learning_, we can distinguish a variety of different approaches, from targeting constraints, combined methods, and optimizations to applications.
 More specifically, all approaches either target _forward_ simulations (predicting state or temporal evolution) or _inverse_ problems (e.g., obtaining a parametrization for a physical system from